freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/09-information-security/information-security-projects/secure-real-time-multiplayer-game.md

 # --description--

-使用 HTML Canvas API 和 Socket.io 開發一個功能上類似於 <a href="https://secure-real-time-multiplayer-game.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://secure-real-time-multiplayer-game.freecodecamp.rocks/</a> 的 2D 實時多人遊戲。 在這個項目中，你將使用以下方法之一編寫你的代碼：
+Develop a 2D real time multiplayer game using the HTML Canvas API and Socket.io that is functionally similar to this: <a href="https://secure-real-time-multiplayer-game.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://secure-real-time-multiplayer-game.freecodecamp.rocks/</a>.
+Working on this project will involve you writing your code using one of the following methods:

--   克隆<a href="https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/" target="_blank" rel="noopener noreferrer nofollow">這個 GitHub 倉庫</a>，並在本地完成你的項目。
+-   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
--   使用您選擇的站點生成器來完成項目。 需要確定包含了我們 GitHub 倉庫的所有文件。
+-   Use a site builder of your choice to complete the project.
+Be sure to incorporate all the files from our GitHub repo.

 # --instructions--

-創建一個安全的多人遊戲，每名玩家可以移動他們的角色，並且這個遊戲至少提供了一個可收集的道具，玩家的排名是根據他們的分數計算的。
+Create a secure multiplayer game in which each player can move their avatar, there is at least one collectible item, and the rank of the players is calculated based on their score.

-有關詳細信息，請參考下面的測試。
+For details consult the tests below.

-請確保你的遊戲是安全的！ 包含以下安全措施：
+Make sure that your game is secure!
+Include these security measures:

-- 客戶端不能猜測/嗅探 MIME 類型
+- The client should not be able to guess/sniff the MIME type
 - 防止 XSS 攻擊
 - 不要在客戶端中緩存網站的任何信息
 - 在請求頭中聲明網站是由 `PHP 7.4.3` 提供技術支持

-**注意：** `helmet@^3.21.3` 是需求中所要求的。 這意味着你將需要使用之前版本的 Helmet 文檔，來了解如何實現需求。
+**Note**: `helmet@^3.21.3` is needed for the user stories.
+This means you will need to use the previous version of Helmet's docs, for information on how to achieve the user stories.

 # --hints--